-When shopping for the best gas powered chainsaw, you want to make sure you have a well-rounded chainsaw that is able to take on a wide range of projects that aren’t too complicated or too large.
+When shopping for the best gas powered chainsaw of 2018, you want to make sure you have a well-rounded chainsaw that is able to take on a wide range of projects that aren’t too complicated or too large.

 Knowing how you plan to use your chainsaw will help you decide what type of chainsaw to use.
 Do you just plan on doing a little pruning in your yard or do you have intentions of cutting down a lot of good-sized trees?
 Consider the type of projects you have planned to do in your yard and then look at the models that that are appropriate for these tasks.
 Gas chainsaws are the most powerful and fastest chainsaw options, so if you plan on doing heavy-duty cutting jobs, gas-powered is your best bet.